rbjgames/GhostEvader/README.md

 ## Balancing

+We'll leave this up to the person who is working on this tutorial.

-After a set number of points the level becomes faster.
+Example : After a set number of points the level becomes faster.